-This is the second attempt by colorblindness to kill me…
+This was the second attempt by colorblindness to kill me…

-At first, the ER doctor assumed that I was simply dehydrated.
-They began rapidly pumping fluids into me through an IV, causing me to shiver uncontrollably.
-In spite of my fogginess, I told the doctor that it didn’t make sense that I was badly dehydrated.
-I had been drinking normal amounts of water, and hadn’t been losing liquids the way I had the other time I’d been hospitalized for dehydration.
-I sensed that he’d heard similar denials before.
+At first, the ER doctor seemed to assume that I was simply dehydrated.
+At his request, a nurse began rapidly pumping fluids into me through an IV, causing me to shiver uncontrollably.
+In spite of my fogginess and discomfort, I told the doctor that it didn’t make sense that I would be dehydrated.
+I had been drinking normal amounts of water, and hadn’t been losing liquids the way I had the other time I’d been hospitalized with dehydration.
+And I remembered the very different, hallucinogenic state induced by a severe shortage of liquids.
+His lack of response implied that he’d heard similar denials before.

-He became much more serious when the blood test results came back.
-They indicated that I was losing blood.
+He became much more serious when the blood test results came back an hour later.
+They indicated that I had lost a great deal of blood.
 He asked, “Have you noticed any blood in your stools?”

 He seemed exasperated by that response, but I might just have been projecting my embarrassment at being unable to know such a simple thing about myself.
 To repay my ignorance, he stuck a gloved finger up my butt and said, “Yes, you’re definitely bleeding.
 We’re going to admit you and schedule an endoscopy for tomorrow morning to find out where the blood is coming from.”

 My first thought was, “Yes, of course, it’s only apt that I’m in the ER again because of being colorblind.
 At least if I survive, I’ll have another story to write.”

 During an endoscopy the next morning, they found the source of the bleeding.
 I had some ulcers in need of attention.
 A couple of cauterizations, and a couple of endoclips patched the holes.